Chronicle of Higher Ed

 Borrowing Materials from Other Libraries:

 For information on borrowing materials from other libraries, please click here.
+For information on interlibrary loan, see below.

-Faculty may place a reasonable number of items on reserve at the Freel Library circulation desk of student use.
+Faculty may place a reasonable number of items on reserve at the Freel Library circulation desk for student use.
 Students must use these items in the library and will need an ID to access them.
 These materials may be Freel Library books or media, personal copies or photocopies.
 They should not be items borrowed from other libraries.
 More information on placing items on reserve can be found here.
 For further information, please contact Glenn Lawson at 662-5326 or by email

 You may want to consider searching our electronic book collection, Ebrary, to fine items for your students to read.
 You can place links directly in Canvas to these books so that students can access them 24/7.